 This way, you can tackle issues in your audience's industry or departments to provide them with value and actionable content on how they may go about alleviating some of these issues.

 You may be an expert in your industry, but when you write articles, make sure to be human and tell a story with your content.
-It is unlikely that your followers will want to read a long article containing rattled off facts and statistics.
+It is unlikely that your followers will want to read a long article that consists primarily of rambling lists of facts and statistics with nothing to contextualize them or make them meaningful.

 People don't connect with statistics; they connect with stories.
 Your audience will likely be more willing to engage with your content when you tell a story that they relate to.

-Consistency is key with any content strategy, and it is crucial to your LinkedIn success.
-Select consistent dates and times to post your content so your followers know when to expect new content from you to make it easier for your readers to get in the habit of tuning in.
+Consistency is key to any content strategy, and it is especially crucial to your LinkedIn success.
+Select consistent dates and times to post your content so your followers know when to expect new content from you to make it easier for your audience to get in the habit of tuning in.

 Social network posts and content with images attract more engagement and typically garner more shares.
 Include a relevant and engaging cover image for your LinkedIn article to visually engage your readers.